MartyIce/martyice.github.io/_posts/2021-02-02-svelte-tutorial part 4.md

 export const name = createName();
 ```

-Features like this both demonstrate to me how powerful Javascript can become, and how creatively it can be used.
-Pretty cool stuff.
+Features like this both demonstrate to me the power of functional programming in Javascript, and how creatively it can be used.
+Cool beans.

 <h4>Store Bindings</h4>
 Writeable Stores can be [bound][svelte store bindings] to components the same way as standard variables.
 This offers a powerful mechanism for allowing input controls to update the values contained in your store: